 - 2 tsp oil or water for frying

-- 1 batch vegan cheese sauce or store-bought vegan cheese of choice
+- One batch (200 g) vegan cheese sauce or 7 oz store-bought vegan cheese

 - Peel the potatoes and cut them into about 1/2 inch-wide sticks.
 (I used a crinkle cut knife).